Trajectory probability hypothesis density filter: Gaussian mixture TPHD filter

 \subsection{Tracking of only alive trajectories}

-In this section, we motivate why the practical GMTPHD implementations should not attempt to track the dead trajectories.
-As in the PHD filter, the Poisson approximation for the multitarget PDF of the current set of targets, is a strong approximation but yields acceptable results in many situations \cite{Mahler_book14}.
-The Poisson approximation for the multitrajectory PDF of the current set of trajectories is even stronger due to the higher dimensionality of the state space.
-In practice, we argue that it is only useful to obtain information about the present trajectories at the current time step.
-The reason behind this is that, in the prediction step, those components which consider trajectories that have died before time step $k$ have a weight that is multiplied by $\left(1-p_{S}\right)$, see Proposition \ref{prop:GMTPHD_prediction}.
+In this section, we motivate why practical GMTPHD implementations should not attempt to track the dead trajectories.
+As in the PHD filter, the Poisson approximation for the multitarget density of the current set of targets, is a strong approximation but yields acceptable results in many situations \cite{Mahler_book14}.
+The Poisson approximation for the multitrajectory density is even stronger as we proceed to explain.
+First, the number of total trajectories is, in most cases, greater than the number of current targets and, therefore, the Poisson approximation for the number of trajectories is usually worse (the variance of a Poisson distribution is equal to its mean).
+Second, in practice, we argue that the Poisson approximation is only useful to obtain information about the present trajectories at the current time step.
+The reason is that, in the prediction step, the weight of the components of trajectories that die at the current time step is multiplied by $\left(1-p_{S}\right)$, see the first term in (\ref{eq:Prop7_equation}).
+Then, the weights of the components of dead trajectories are never modified at future time steps, see $D_{\pi_{\circ}^{k}}\left(X\right)$ and $D_{\omega_{\circ}^{k}}\left(X\right)$ in Propositions \ref{prop:GMTPHD_prediction} and \ref{prop:GMTPHD_update}.
 The probability $p_{S}$ of survival is usually close to one so these components have very low weights.
-In the next update and prediction steps, this weight remains unchanged due to the IID assumptions inherent in PHD filtering.
-As a result, all components that represent dead trajectories have very low weight even if there were very likely in the past.
+As a result, all components that represent dead trajectories have very low weight even if they were very likely in the past.

-The conclusion is that the Poisson approximation to the full multitrajectory filtering PDF is not an accurate representation of the knowledge over all trajectories that have existed up to the current time.
-A related phenomenon occurs for particle filters \cite{Arulampalam02}.
-Even though most particle filters approximate the posterior PDF over the whole trajectory, the marginal density at a time far away in the past in not properly represented due to the particle degeneracy \cite{Lindsten13}.
-Nevertheless, the TPHD filter provides a first order approximation of the PDF of the set of trajectories present at the current time step so we can use the TPHD filter recursion to approximate the posterior for the alive trajectories.
-The resulting pseudocodes for the prediction and update steps are provided by Algorithms \ref{alg:Prediction_GMTPHD} and \ref{alg:Update_GMTPHD}, where we denote the parameters of the PHD mixtures as $\Phi_{\omega,j}^{k}=\left(w_{\omega,j}^{k},t_{\omega,j}^{k},m_{\omega,j}^{k},P_{\omega,j}^{k}\right)$, $\Phi_{j}^{k}=\left(w_{j}^{k},t_{j}^{k},m_{j}^{k},P_{j}^{k}\right)$ and $\Phi_{\beta,j}^{k}=\left(w_{\beta,j}^{k},k,m_{\beta,j}^{k},P_{\beta,j}^{k}\right)$.
+The conclusion is that the Poisson approximation to the full multitrajectory filtering density is not an accurate representation of the knowledge over all trajectories that have existed up to the current time.
+Nevertheless, the TPHD filter is useful to approximate the posterior of the alive trajectories.
+In practice, this implies setting $D_{\pi_{\circ}^{k}}\left(X\right)=0$ and removing the term $\left(1-p_{S}\right)D_{\pi_{\star}^{k}}\left(X\right)$ in (\ref{eq:Prop7_equation}) and setting $D_{\omega_{\circ}^{k}}\left(X\right)=0$ in (\ref{eq:Prop8_equation}).